ThomasNitsche99/Excited-LUB-oppgave/Kristiania/README.md

 ## Overview

 This folder consist of one script [`kristiania_scraping_script.py`](../Kristiania/kristiania_scraping_script.py), which retrieves the learning outcomes from the study programs defined in the script.

+New study programs can be added directly to the script, in the `study_programs` dictionary.

+## Output

+The `.txt` files will be saved to the output folder

 ## Usage